ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The DOM is a Document Object Model is a tree that connects the CSS and HTML files that translate a web page
 <!-- your answer ends here -->

 ## Question 6